How the sugar industry uses its financial power to manipulate the American diet.

 A year ago, the New York Times published a report showing how the nonprofit Global Energy Balance Network (GEBN) stated that a lack of exercise — not junk food and sugary drinks — were the cause of the nation’s obesity crisis.
 Emails showed, however, Coca-Cola paid $1.5 million to start the group, including registering GEBN’s website.
 By the end of November, the nonprofit disbanded.
 James Hill, director of the GEBN, stepped down from his position as executive director of the University of Colorado’s Anschutz Health and Wellness Center in March.

 That is one of many examples that critics say illustrate how powerful industries and lobbies influence policy and research to cloud the effects of chronically consuming a product, much like tobacco has done.
-Kelly Brownell, a professor of public policy, and Kenneth E. Warner, a tobacco researcher, wrote an article in The Milbank Quarterlycomparing the tactics of tobacco and food industries.
+Kelly Brownell, a professor of public policy, and Kenneth E. Warner, a tobacco researcher, wrote an article in

 They found many similarities: paying scientists to produce pro-industry science, intense marketing to youth, rolling out “safer” products, denying the addictive nature of their products, heavy lobbying in the face of regulation, and dismissing “junk science” that links their products to disease.

 During the 1960s, the sugar industry steered public policy away from recommending reduced sugar consumption for children because it caused cavities.
 Like the tobacco industry, it was able to protect itself from damaging research.
 It achieved this by adopting “a strategy to deflect attention to public health interventions that would reduce the harms of sugar consumption rather than restricting intake,” according to an investigation using internal documents.